GlobalPlatform/SERAM/CONTRIBUTING.md

 ### GitHub Account

-You will need a GitHub account where you will create a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the TPS-API-Reference-Implementations repository.
+You will need a GitHub account where you will create a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the SERAM repository.
 You make your contributions from this fork.

-This account mught be personal or it might belong to a company or other organizational contributor.
+This account might be personal or it might belong to a company or other organizational contributor.
 If you are employed, please ensure that your employer allows you to make contributions - you are responsible for this under the Developer Certificate of Origin.